KevinMackenzie/OpenCircuitsStatus/designs/DesignDoc.md

 The last option is definitely the least amount of work.
 It enables using the full model in its original form and existing protocols.
 It does require running a second service and the overhead of running NodeJS and the JS VM is significant, but it does not need to be called often.
 The server never requires the entire document at once since there are no more _transformations_ (see [OT.md](./OT.md)).
 This service can be invoked once a minimum time and minimum log entry count is achieved.

-The TS code can access the GCP log and GCP Document on its own to accumulate the document.
+The TS code does not have to access any GCP APIs.
+The Go code can fetch the required data and send it along in the request.
 This will be done in two cases:
 - Milestone documents: so the whole log does not need to be re-played.
 This can also render the thumbnails.
+This can be high latency.
-- Server-side rendering (React): The milestone document and current log is loaded / replayed to construct the initial page the user sees
+- Server-side rendering (React): The milestone document and current log is loaded / replayed to construct the initial page the user sees.
+This should be low latency